Rebecca E. Sadun, MD, Ph.D.

 - 50% dropout rate from regular care

-Sadun warns that changes could be jarring because of the fundamental differences in the culture of pediatric care, which tends to provide longer appointments and includes participation from dermatology and physical therapy, whereas adult care leans toward shorter appointments and less emphasis on a patient’s overall health.
+Sadun warns that changes could be jarring because of the fundamental differences in the culture of pediatric care, which tends to provide longer appointments and includes participation from dermatology and physical therapy.
+In contrast, adult care leans toward shorter appointments and less emphasis on a patient’s overall health.

 - Start early in the teen years.